-5. Zonka Feedback – Best for Customer Feedback
+6. Zonka Feedback – best for customer feedback

 If you’re looking for a data collection tool to capture your customers’ data, Zonka is the way to go.
-Firstly, Zonka Feedback is a perfect tool for collecting feedback from customers and employees with stunning CSAT, CES & NPS Surveys, and actionable insights.
+Firstly, Zonka Feedback is a perfect tool for collecting feedback from customers and employees with stunning CSAT, CES, and NPS surveys and actionable insights.
 So that you can use them for further improvement and sustainability.

-Although, the feedback forms are designed to collect the customer data effortlessly and analyze them to generate some concrete ideas.
+However, the feedback forms are designed to collect customer data effortlessly and analyze it to generate some concrete ideas.
 Above all, the form is flexible and easily customizable.